surendraparla/os/Readme.txt

-This project consists of three codes.
+This project consists of two codes.
 1.Producers and consumers problem using Semaphores.
 2. Readers Writers problem using Semaphores.
-3. Dining Philosophers problem using Semaphores.

 Execution is done on C++ 14 Codeblocks IDE